fractalwagmi/react-sdk/README.md

 Keep in mind that a signed transaction does not mean that it has been posted to the chain yet.
 As of now, this hook only returns a signed transaction signature.

-If you need to know when a transaction completes, use [Solana's JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api#gettransaction) to accomplish this.
+If you need to know when a transaction completes, use the returned transaction signature and [Solana's JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api#gettransaction) to accomplish this.